 9.5 | 226 |

-This chart shows how your A1C percentage reflects your average blood sugar over the past few months.
+This hemoglobin chart shows how your A1C percentage reflects your average blood sugar over the past few months.
 However, it’s not exact.
-Illness, stress, and diet can also affect your levels.
+Haemoglobin levels can also be impacted by food, stress, and illness.

 When Should You See a Doctor About Your HbA1c?